Affected City Services

 Council & Committee Meetings

-All City Council and Committees are cancelled until April 17, 2020.
-Virtual City Council meetings have been scheduled for:
+All City Council and Committees are cancelled until June 30, 2020.
+Virtual meetings have been scheduled for:

 All Municipal Service Centres remain closed at this time.